danieljbrooks/statistical-drafting-website/README.md

 ## Development

 ### Adding New Sets
-1. Add the CSV file to `statistical-drafting/data/cards/`
+1. Add the CSV file to `data/cards/`
-2. Add the ONNX model to `statistical-drafting/data/onnx/`
+2. Add the ONNX model to `data/onnx/`
 3. Update the hardcoded sets list in `script.js`

 ### Modifying Styles
 Edit `styles.css` to customize the appearance.
 The design uses a modern, clean aesthetic with:
-- Gradient backgrounds
+- Clean layouts
-- Card-based layouts
+- Card-based designs
 - Responsive design
 - Color-coded ratings and rarities